BILL GOODMAN, 305 DONEGAL DRIVE, BOZEMAN, MONTANA 59715

 MARLIN (click text for photos)

-8) JUST IN: LIMITED PRODUCTION AND VERY RARE 1895 .45-70 24” HALF OCTAGON BARREL FULL MAGAZINE RIFLE, the barrel is stamped “1895 LTD” and these were made some years ago in one small run, I don’t believe I’ve seen another, about new condition overall, $1195.``
+7) LIMITED PRODUCTION AND VERY RARE 1895 .45-70 24” HALF OCTAGON BARREL FULL MAGAZINE RIFLE, the barrel is stamped “1895 LTD” and these were made some years ago in one small run, I don’t believe I’ve seen another, about new condition overall, $1195.
+SOLD

-9) JUST IN: MODEL 1894 .357 MAGNUM CARBINE, PRE-SAFETY, WITH FANCIER THAN STANDARD WALNUT, a surprisingly difficult Marlin to find, this one has seen very light if any real use, the only flaws are a couple buggered screw heads and the “Marlin Bullseye” inlay has fallen out- all very minor and easy to replace, $695.
+8) MODEL 1894 .357 MAGNUM CARBINE, PRE-SAFETY, WITH FANCIER THAN STANDARD WALNUT, a surprisingly difficult Marlin to find, this one has seen very light if any real use, the only flaws are a couple buggered screw heads and the “Marlin Bullseye” inlay has fallen out- all very minor and easy to replace, $695.
+SOLD

-10) JUST IN: MODEL 1894 .44 MAGNUM CARBINE, PRE-SAFETY WITH VERY FANCY WALNUT!
+9) MODEL 1894 .44 MAGNUM CARBINE, PRE-SAFETY WITH VERY FANCY WALNUT!
 One of the nicest pieces of walnut I’ve ever seen on one of these (usually the wood is plain), about new condition with a sling swivel in the “Bullseye” inlay hole and a forward swivel mounted on the mag tube (did not alter the tube), $795.
+SOLD

 ANTIQUE & CLASSIC RIFLES, SHOTGUNS AND PISTOLS (click text for photos)

-STEVENS .35 REMINGTON CALIBER LEVER ACTION MODEL 425 "HIGH POWER" RIFLE, ONLY MADE 1910 TO 1917, good example that has obviously seen use, but not abused- many of these seem to have been used really hard and not taken care of- fine overall with deep receiver blue that shows some edge wear from carry/use, thinning barrel and mag blue, original buckhorn rear sight with Winchester style front blade, wood shows normal handling with just a very little swelling at right side of the receiver junction- minor, correct checkered rescent butt plate, tight action, bore will clean exc., $1195.
+STEVENS LEVER ACTION MODEL 425 "HIGH POWER" RIFLE IN .35 REMINGTON CALIBER, ONLY MADE 1910 TO 1917, good example that has obviously seen use, but not abused- many of these seem to have been used really hard and not taken care of- fine overall with deep receiver blue that shows some edge wear from carry/use, thinning barrel and mag blue, original buckhorn rear sight with Winchester style front blade, wood shows normal handling with just a very little swelling at right side of the receiver junction- minor, correct checkered crescent butt plate, tight action, bore will clean exc., $1195. ``

 MAUSER PRE-WORLD WAR II .22LR SINGLE SHOT BOLT ACTION RIFLE, I believe this is the model 420 with 25.5" barrel and checkered pistol grip stock, sharp Mauser circular stock stamping, exc. bright bore, exc. barrel blue, exc.
 Oberndorf markings, bolt handle only mixing plum, exc. mech and trigger pull, correct tangent rear sight with bright fire blued slide, wood shows light handling only and has one very slight crack coming back from the bolt indent on the right side- just an age crack in the grain of the wood that goes nowhere- minor and not very apparent, a classy rifle from the Golden Age of pre-war German manufacturing, $575.